aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 ## News Content

 Once you have a grid system setup copy in all the content from `app/assets/copy/main_content.txt` and build the necessary html structure around it.

-Use your grid classes and section elements to define the flexible content columns.
+- Start by using your grid classes combined with section elements to define the flexible content columns.
+- Now look for elements that are styled similarly and give them some html/classes in order to style them together.
+Here are some examples:
+    + The bold headers like "Opinion Pages" and "Cat Academy"
+    + The "By [example]" lines

-- Use [Video Link][app-academy-video] and go to the Embed tab underneath Share in order to get the necessary iframe code from YouTube
+- Use this [Video Link][app-academy-video] and go to the Embed tab underneath Share in order to get the necessary iframe code from YouTube.
 - Within the iframe, change the `width` to `100%` and the `height` to `300`

-Style the colors, fonts and spacing for each element in the main_content section according to the screenshot provided in `app/assets/screenshots`.
-Here are some tips:

-- We used <hr> elements and classes for `.hr-top`, `.hr-bottom` to get the lines separating pieces of content
+- We used <hr> elements and classes for `.hr-top`, `.hr-bottom` written in the `layout.scss` file to get the double lines separating pieces of content
-- We used a pseudo content `:after` and `content = ''` to create a blue square next to the comments link
+- We used a pseudo content `:after` and `content = ''` to create the blue square next to the comments link
 - Using `flex: 1` on the input element will force it to grow or shrink to take up all the space next to it's flex sibling Sign Up button
 - Place the new office image inside of a div with a class.
 Style the div to be a certain height in px and then make the image `width: 100%` & `height: 100%`.
-Finally use the `object-fit: cover` styling on the image to assure it covers the containing div correctly.
+Use `object-fit: cover` to assure it covers the containing div correctly.
+- Try to put as many of the application-wide selectors into the `layout.scss` file as possible.
+Selectors such as `h1, h2,  img, small, hr` etc. make more sense in the layout file because we will likely use them in other components.

 **Get A TA to Review your page before continuing**